asherlozano/FitSocial/docs/reports/report2.md

 ## Progress and Issues

-Our backend has got familiar with the Rust language, Frontend has created some rough drafts of the UI
+Our backend has got familiar with the Rust language, Frontend has created some rough drafts of the UI, Wrote down some pseudocode, have a functional app.
+No current issues just got to start implementing the app now.

 ## Next Week Goals